Pagure/pagure/doc/configuration.rst

 IP_ALLOWED_INTERNAL
 ~~~~~~~~~~~~~~~~~~~

-This configuration key allows one to specify which IP addresses are allowed
+This configuration key specifies which IP addresses are allowed
 to access the internal API endpoint.
 These endpoints are accessed by the
-milters for example and allow one to perform action in the name of someone else.
+milters for example and allow performing actions in the name of someone else
-So they are sensitive, thus the check for the origin of the request using
+which is sensitive, thus the origin of the request using
-these endpoints.
+these endpoints is validated.

 Defaults to: ``['127.0.0.1', 'localhost', '::1']``.